Why do you need link building?

 You can #rank a page in Google's top results with just a handful links, above a site that has thousands of (low quality) links.
 Click To Tweet

-The subject of assessing what is low quality and high quality is a discussion for another article but, put simply, you just need to adopt the basic principle that you want a link from a page which is relevant to your site and is likely to have an audience who would also be interested in your content.
+The subject of assessing low and high quality content is a discussion for another article but, put simply, you just need to adopt the basic principle that you want a link from a page which is relevant to your site and is likely to have an audience who would also be interested in your content.
 It’s that simple!

 I would add this – as it gives the reader a (sentence) obvious continuity.